 Designing a virtual, immersive experience for as many people as possible can be a challenge, but when a little time is spent trying to understand what people need at a very human level, that time investment can make a big difference in the world.

 These are a few truly important things designers and planners of programming must consider when providing accommodations that create opportunities for everyone:

 - Socioeconomic status: “Is the cost of the programming affordable for most people (factoring in travel, not just the cost of entry)?”

-- Cognitive ability: “Have I made accommodations for people who struggle with literacy of any kind?”
+- Cognitive ability: “Have I made accommodations for people who struggle with the literacy of any kind?”

 - Age: “Am I using terminology or language that excludes certain generations?”